 If the foreigners apply for asylum from detention, their stay in detention can be prolonged for 90 days and if their application is rejected, their stay in detention can be prolonged even if they lodge an appeal against the negative asylum decision.
-If the asylum proceedings will end with a final decision within 6 months from applying for refugee status, asylum seekers will spend their whole asylum proceedings in detention, but it is hard to say that this is the case for most of them.
+If the asylum proceedings will end with a final decision within 6 months of applying for refugee status, asylum seekers will spend their whole asylum proceedings in detention, but no information is available on whether that is the case for most of them.

 Article 89(1) Law on Protection.